Habel2005/Opus-Nexus/README.md

 # Opus Nexus | Digital Exhibition Studio

 Opus Nexus is an immersive, high-fidelity digital portfolio and exhibition platform designed for curated luxury experiences.
-It blends avant-garde art direction with high-performance technology to create a "sanctuary of digital artistry."
+It blends avant-garde art direction with high-performance technology to create a "sanctuary of digital artistry".

 ## 🌌 Project Overview